Yakima Reservation Horse

 Artie Shaw is one of 24 wild Yakima Reservations horses seized in December 2019 by King County Sheriff’s Office, in cooperation with Regional Animal Services of King County and SAFE.
-Since his rescue, Artie has been gelded and spending quality time with SAFE Horsemanship volunteers, who are teaching him how to live the relaxed gelding life.
-He sure is a handsome fellow!
-He’s rather short in stature but he makes up for it with a big presence and a big personality!
+After his rescue, Artie was gelded and spent quality time with the SAFE Horsemanship volunteers, who taught him how to live the relaxed gelding life.
+He’s rather short in stature but he makes up for it with a big presence and a big personality.
+Artie was adopted in the summer of 2021, but due to sudden life changes, his owner needed SAFE’s assistance in rehoming them.

 Artie’s start to life was different than most horses, even compared to most horses that arrive at SAFE.
 He was a stallion before his arrival and spent his time in a fairly small space having to protect his little herd of mares and foals.
 He was most likely constantly defending himself from other stallions.
 It is no wonder that Artie struggles with having things come from behind him and above his head.
 This is a conundrum because how will we get Artie used to having a person on top of him, riding when he is used to predators and danger coming down on him.
 Looking at this through Artie’s eyes, he’s not a bad horse, he has his reasons for his actions and we continue to try and show him he doesn’t need to be protective of himself of those who are not trying to hurt him.